idnow/de.idnow.ios/README.md

 Migration Guide:
 - please change the SDK reference to 3.3.2 and call pod update
 - using XCode 9 with CocoaPods might introduce a problem with your AppIcon.
-More details can be found below at `CocoaPods & XCode 9
+More details can be found below at `CocoaPods & XCode 9`

-Bugfixes:
-- Certificate handling bug fixes

-Migration Guide:
-- please change the SDK reference to 3.3.1 and call pod update
-- be advised that this version of the SDK has increased the dependent version of AFNetworking from 2.6.3 to 3.1.0

 ### 3.3.2
 Bugfixes: